 This content marketing example from Charmin is perfect for its customers.
 The brand’s always had a sense of humor in its TV ads, and that’s carried through to the Sit or Squat app.

-This app aims to help people find clean bathrooms when they need them, so it’s also pretty practical.
-So far, the app’s been downloaded more than 100,000 times, and nobody’s going to forget the brand.
+This app aims to help people find clean bathrooms when needed, so it’s also practical.
+So far, the app’s been downloaded more than 100,000 times, and nobody will forget the brand.

 Burberry’s most outstanding content marketing campaign was Burberry Kisses, blending mobile technology with the human wish to connect with others.

-Via an app, users could press their lips to the screen and send a digital kiss to anyone.
-The campaign also allowed people to use Google Street View and Google Maps to see the journey those digital kisses took.
+Users could press their lips to the screen via an app and send a digital kiss to anyone.
+The campaign also allowed people to use Google Street View and Google Maps to see those digital kisses’ journey.